openframeworks/ofBook/chapters/memory/chapter.md

 *corrections by [Brannon Dorsey](http://brannondorsey.com)*

-Using memory correctly is one of the trickest parts of working with C++.
+Using memory correctly is one of the trickiest parts of working with C++.
 C++ memory management differs greatly from languages like Java, Python or anything else that works with a virtual machine.
-In C++, we can explicitly reserve and destroy objects while in other languages, an element called garbage collector does the work for us.
+In C++, we can explicitly reserve and destroy objects.
+In other languages an element called a garbage collector does that work for us.

-There's also another important difference: In C++ we have two different memory areas, the heap and the stack, while in languages like Processing, Java, or Python we only have heap memory.
+Another important difference is that in C++ we have two different memory areas: the heap and the stack, while in languages like Processing, Java, or Python we only have heap memory.

-We'll see later what the main differences are, but first let's see what memory is and what happens when we create variables in our program.
+We'll see later what those main differences are, but first let's see what memory is and what happens with it when we create variables in our program.

 ## Computer memory and variables ##

 It's helpful to understand, at least at a high level, how computer memory works.

 A computer has different types of memory.
 In this section we are going to be talking about RAM (Random Access Memory) memory.
-RAM is the memory where the computer stores the code for the programs that are executing at every moment and the data those programs are using.
+RAM is the memory where the computer stores the code for the programs that are executing and the data those programs are using.

 Your computer probably has something like 4Gb of RAM.
 In C++, we can access most of that memory, and we create variables in order to do so.
 Memory is divided in bytes, which are the minimum memory size that we can usually use in a C++ application.
-Each data type like char, int, float... has a different size all measured in bytes.
-Those sizes can be different for different platforms but the most usual is something like:
+Each data type like `char`, `int`, `float`... has a different size all measured in bytes.
+Those sizes can be different for different platforms but they are commonly something like this:

-- char:  1 byte
+- `char`:  1 byte
-- short: 2 bytes
+- `short`: 2 bytes
-- int:   4 bytes
+- `int`:   4 bytes
-- float  4 bytes
+- `float`:  4 bytes
-- double 8 bytes
+- `double`: 8 bytes

 Other types might have variable sizes depending on their contents, like for example, an array or a string.